-The CSGF program offers four full years of cross-disciplinary training, which is best illustrated by a strong specific program of study and a practicum within one of the DOE national laboratories.
-In addition, this program offers an annual program review held each summer in the Washington, D.C. area and is the main venue for fellows to network and build bridges.
-CSGF cohorts attend the annual International Conference for High Performance Computing, Networking, Storage, and Analysis (colloquially known as Supercomputing) and are encouraged to present posters at this meeting.
-The CSGF Executive Committee, with counsel from the Steering Committee, provides oversight, technical guidance, and expertise for the fellowship program.
+The CSGF program offers four full years of cross-disciplinary training, best illustrated by a strong specific program of study and a practicum within one of the DOE national laboratories, focusing on HPC, including coursework in the field.
+In addition, this program offers an annual program review, held each summer in the Washington, D.C. area and is the main venue for fellows to network and build bridges.
+Additionally, the CSGF cohorts attend the annual Supercomputing conference and are encouraged to present posters at this meeting.
+The CSGF Executive Committee provides oversight, technical guidance, and expertise for the fellowship program.

-The impact of this fellowship includes a broader reach to universities, colleagues, and other fellows from industry and government.
-The focus on outreach to a wide set of public/private institutions is evident in the 2023 cohort.
-This serves to engage university faculty and departments that may not currently offer multidisciplinary programs of computational science study.
+The impact of this fellowship includes a broader reach to universities, colleagues, and new fellows from industry and government.
+The focus on outreach to minority-serving institutions is evident in the 2023 cohort.
+In addition, based on a review by Westat (1991-2021), the percentage of female fellows has increased significantly between 2011-2016 and has remained constant since then [3].